corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/static-onboarding.md

 {{< /note >}}
 Run this command for each member defined in the `staticNetwork` section of your `GroupPolicy.json` file.

-Perform a lookup to ensure all members have registered successfully and are visible to each other:
+Perform a lookup to ensure that all members have registered successfully and are visible to each other:
 ```shell
 curl --insecure -u admin:admin -X GET https://localhost:8888/api/v1/members/<ID-short-hash>
 ```